Shanehoeb/Football-Formations/README.md

 - 2 games with full player trajectories and event data : https://github.com/metrica-sports/sample-data
 - 9 games with almost full trajectories (14 out of the 22 players per frame on average) :https://github.com/SkillCorner/opendata
 - 3 games full tracking data for one team only, no event data : https://datasets.simula.no/alfheim/
+- Tracking and event data for 19 Liverpool goals (2019): https://github.com/Friends-of-Tracking-Data-FoTD/Last-Row
-- Event data from Statsbomb and Wyscout has a demo
+- Event data from Statsbomb (790 games including World Cup 2018) and Wyscout has a demo (1 game)